LostPaw: Finding Lost Pets using a Contrastive Learning-based Transformer with Visual Input: Related Works

-As proposed by \citeauthor{hadsellDimensionality2006}, the contrastive loss function can be seen in Equation~\ref{eq:loss}.
-Here, $d$ represents a function that calculates the Euclidean distance between the two vectors representing each pet, and $m$ is a contrastive margin that controls how sensitive the model is to marking images as similar.
-The loss function in this approach minimizes the distance between feature vectors of the same class (i.e., the same pet) while simultaneously maximizing the distance between feature vectors of different classes (i.e., different pets).
+As proposed by \cite{hadsellDimensionality2006}, the contrastive loss function, shown in Equation~\ref{eq:loss}, uses $d$ to calculate the Euclidean distance between two pet vectors and $m$ as a margin that controls sensitivity in classifying images as similar.
+The function minimizes the distance between feature vectors of the same pet while maximizing the distance between those of different pets.
 Furthermore, the loss function ensures that the distance between the feature vectors of dissimilar examples exceeds the margin given by the hyperparameter $m$.

-\section{Methodology}
+\section{\uppercase{Methodology}}

-In this study, we designed a contrastive neural network model to differentiate between pictures of pets.
-The model was trained on a large dataset of images of various breeds of dogs and was evaluated on a held-out test set of images.
-The model was implemented using the PyTorch framework \cite{paszke2017automatic}, and we used a combination of supervised learning techniques to train the model.
-In the following section, we will describe the dataset used for training and evaluation, the model architecture and training procedure, and the evaluation metrics used to assess the model's performance.
+In this study, we develop a contrastive neural network model to distinguish between pet images.
+Trained on a large dataset of various dog breeds, the model is evaluated on a separate test set.
+Implemented using the PyTorch framework \cite{paszke2017automatic}, it utilizes supervised learning techniques.
+The following subsection will cover the dataset, model architecture, training procedure, and evaluation metrics used to assess performance.